Fatma-Dahir/Fatma-Dahir/README.md

 - **SQL** : Experienced in leveraging SQL to efficiently extract, manipulate and analyze data from relational databases, driving informed decision-making
 - **Power BI** : Experienced in utilizing Power BI to transform complex data sets into interactive dashboards and insightful reports
 - **Excel** : Advanced skills in data analysis, visualization and reporting
-- **Python** : Currently learning data manipulation and visualization with Pandas, NumPy and Matplotlib
+- **Python** : Currently learning data manipulation and visualization with Pandas, NumPy, Matplotlib and Seaborn

 ## 📚 Education
 **Bachelor's degree in Information Systems & Technology**